World of Transport Books

 Contributor 4:

 Yep.
-People stopped buying it when they made it because it got less and less accurate.
-Not to mention the electronic version was not up to much as you couldn't even check off the planes you had seen.
+People stopped buying it when it became less and less accurate.
+Not to mention the electronic version was lacking as you couldn't even check off the planes you had seen.

 Contributor 1:

-I contacted the editor of 'Skyliner' magazine and figured that he could possibly publish something similar.
+I contacted the editor of 'Skyliner' magazine and thought that he might publish something similar.
 His reply: "Hi.
 The former Swiss guys are back on track and will make a decision within three weeks' time they say."
 So perhaps BUCHAIR will take over again.
-I really hope that they come through.
+I really hope they come through.
 We'll see what happens.

 I hope so too.
-There's no doubt the book was better all round when Buchair published it.
+There's no doubt the book was better all around when Buchair published it.

 Contributor 6:

 I bought my first JP Airline Fleets in the middle of the 80s.
-Whenever I saw a new registration I "clicked" the little box in front of the registration.
-But as all the others have said before: today I wouldn't even think of using it but simply type in the registration in GOOGLE and check the pictures that appear.
+Whenever I saw a new registration, I 'clicked' the little box in front of the registration.
+But as all the others have said before: today I wouldn't even think of using it; I would simply type in the registration in GOOGLE and check the pictures that appear.
 At that time, we had a lot of B.707 and DC-8 in FRA and MAC and sub-charter flights.
-These planes used to change their operators more often than I change my underwear (well not really but you know what I mean).
-So even at that time it wouldn't help.
+These planes used to change their operators more often than I change my underwear (well, not really, but you know what I mean).
+So even back then, it wouldn't help.

 Contributor 7: